MichaelR-DS/Retail_Customer_Segmentation/README.md

 # Recommendations

 * Targeted advertising for customers characterising those in cluster 2 (i.e. have high RFM scores).
-Send out randomised surveys within this group or perform a/b testing to make their online shopping experience better.
+* Send out randomised surveys within this group (cluster 2) or perform a/b testing to make their online shopping experience better.
+* Start a customer loyalty program to better retain all groups
 * Retain cluster 3 customers, perhaps by reducing prices for more expensive items.
+Could offer credit on next purchase.
 * Target customers who buy from the UK